googlefonts/googlefonts.github.io/gf-guide/metadata.md

 ### minisite_url

 This key allows to link a mini website to the font's specimen page.
 It will appear on top of the page, under the font name, next to the designer's name.
-A minisite_url is expected to be mandatory for all the commisioned fonts.
+A minisite_url is expected to be mandatory for all commisioned fonts.

 Example: